A Few Tips For Visiting Dubai

 Some of the banned substances are expected.
 There is a zero tolerance for drugs.
 The list of drugs include specific narcotics that may be an issue if you bring medicine in with you.
 I often travel with a codeine-based cough syrup.
 That was left at home!

 The other thing to note is that alcohol can only be served in licensed places, which generally meant licensed hotels, restaurants or bars attached to hotels.
 You can buy alcohol in the duty free at the airport when you arrive.
 But be careful where you drink it!
 Only tourists are permitted to drink.
 And drinking in public is punishable.
-There is a zero tolerance for drinking and driving.
-You may not see the police but there are everywhere.
+You may not see the police but they are everywhere.
 Dressed as everyday citizens!

 The last interesting point to note as part of these tips for visiting Dubai relates to cell phones.
 I carry two different options for getting connectivity when travelling (an International SIM and a hotspot).
 Neither was supported in Dubai.
 The only way to get connected was to purchase a local SIM.
 I decided to stick with wifi (which was a hit or miss discovery).
 But I was never sure who might be listening into internet communications.